HaasStefan/nxdb/README.md

 nxdb init
 ```

 This will add the `.nxdb` directory to your `.gitignore` file and generate all the required nxdb config files and schema file.
+It will also trigger a nxdb build, such that the database is constructed locally.

-Then, you cna already run your first query, by running the following command:
+Then, you can already run your first query, by running the following command:

 ```plaintext
 nxdb query <queryFile>